 Controlled Remote Viewing (Buchanan form)

-Developed after he retired from the Army, Lyn Buchanan’s form of CRV departs significantly in some ways from the original Swann/Puthoff methodology while preserving much of the general form and basic principles.
-Differences include a complete change in terminology, an altered theory of ideogram formation and interpretation, multiple additions of concepts and practices not present in the original, etc. This version of CRV has been adopted by a number of third-generation remote viewing instructors.
+Developed after he retired from the Army, Lyn Buchanan’s form of controlled remote viewing (CRV) departs significantly in some ways from the original Swann/Puthoff methodology while preserving much of the general form and basic principles.
+Differences include an almost complete rewrite of the original CRV vocabulary and terminology, an altered theory of ideogram formation and interpretation, multiple additions of concepts and practices not present in the original, etc. This version of CRV has been adopted by a number of third-generation remote viewing instructors.

 Controlled Remote Viewing (Morehouse form)